Hello-Ship-Code/DS-with-C/11-Trees/README.md

 To determine the number of distinct binary trees that can be generated using labeled nodes, we need to consider both the number of binary tree structures possible with \( n \) unlabeled nodes and the permutations of the labeled nodes.

-### Steps to Calculate the Number of Labeled Binary Trees
+### Steps to Calculate the Number of Labeled Binary Trees:

 1. **Count the Number of Unlabeled Binary Trees**:
    The number of unlabeled binary trees with \( n \) nodes is given by the \( n \)-th Catalan number, \( C_n \).
 The formula for the \( n \)-th Catalan number is: